 - Selected samples will be inspected in their entirety, i.e., quality of diamond(s) and/or stone(s), quality of mounting, precious metal content, stamping and tagging.
 All inspections shall be accomplished using a 10x (power) binocular magnification to identify natural gemstones and to assure compliance with the Federal Trade Commission's (FTC) Guidelines for the Jewelry Industry and to identify manufacturing defects.

 - Commonly found jewelry defects are listed in the Appendix IV - Glossary: Explanation of Defects.

 Appendix I: Specifications for Precious Metal

-All shipments are subject to inspections.
-Inspections will be accomplished in the following manner:
+- All shipments are subject to inspections performed in the following manner:

 - Working mechanisms such as clasps will be opened and closed to assure smooth, unrestricted function.

 - Selected samples will be weighed to assure merchandise will meet or exceed the contracted weight.

 - Inspection of the purity and trademark will be accomplished with the aid of ten-power (10x) magnification to assure legibility.